jacordero/ESA-audio-sentiment-analysis/docs/Testing.md

 The structure of these tests is described under [Test structure](#test-structure).
 The test cases.
 The procedure to execute these test cases can be found at [Test procedure](#test-procedure).

-Most tests have been included in a Gitlab CI/CD pipeline has also been used throughout the development of STERN.
-The section on [Testing pipeline](#testing-pipeline) describes how tests are integrated in this pipeline.

 ## Test structure

 All testing code is located in the [tests](/tests/) folder of this repository.
 A complete overview of the files in this folder is show below.